jrvalverde/bprof/README.md

 profiling data, you must be very careful and make sure you understand correctly what the profiled script is doing.
 Otherwise, surprising contradictions might occur.

-in short, you should always make sure that you know what you are doing.
+in short, *you should always make sure that you know what you are doing*.

 And that is all there is to it for now.